 The BLM allows offers two types of camping…

 - Dispersed Camping

-Most areas with camping are free, but some will charge fees.
-If a fee is required, it’s usually pretty low, anywhere from $5.00 to $10.00 a night, and will honor the Access Pass, Senior Pass, and Military Pass discount.
+Most developed campgrounds run between $5.00 to $20.00 a night.
+The BLM also honors the Interagency Pases (Access Pass, Senior Pass, and Military Pass).
 None of these campgrounds, however, can be reserved in advance.
 They are all “first come first serve”.
 Payment is generally handled at a self-serve kiosk involving envelopes and a collection box.
 Some campgrounds will have a resident camp host who will collect fees.